jruels/docker-fun/labs/04-images/04_images_lab1.md

 2. Once logged in to Docker Hub, use the Search bar at the top to locate the official WordPress image.

-3. Select the wordpress image with the official tag below it.
+3. Select the wordpress image with the official tag.

 4. Here you can see all the information about this repository.
 Next, click on the Tags tab.